 Data science is the application of advanced processes and technologies to extract knowledge or insights from large volumes of disparate datasets.
 Both scientific research and commercial operations rely on understanding and processing large amounts of data.
 Previous approaches were more basic, using purely statistical analysis and data mining, whereas data science enables the creation of advanced machine learning algorithms, along with predictive and prescriptive analytics, to give a much richer view of more complex data.
-When these techniques are applied to datasets using a powerful hardware and software analytics platform, large volumes of data is processed to accelerate business decision-making and results.
+When these techniques are applied to datasets using a powerful hardware and software analytics platform, large volumes of data can be processed very quickly to accelerate business decision-making and results.
 At Purdue Pharma, we call this our Big Data Analytics Platform; the creation that was inspired by our CEO Mark Timney’s directive to use facts and data to inform and support business decisions to execute our new corporate strategy.

 Purdue Pharma IT took on the challenge of creating the Big Data Analytics Platform, including building a data sciences team, in a non-traditional way.
 Observing that pharmaceutical and healthcare industries have been laggards in the use of data analytics technologies and data sciences principles, we investigated technologies and approaches from other industries, specifically the financial industry.
 Leveraging the services of specialized vendors who make high performance servers and analytics platforms for high frequency trading financial institutions such as banks and hedge funds, we built a platform with the specifications similar to what is currently used in the trading industry.

-The new platform combines three elements in a unique and powerful way: First, a high performance purpose-built server/cluster with more than 1 TB of RAM and 200 plus cores using some of the same technologies used to build CRAY supercomputers, Second,a proprietary ultra-high performance database, and third, an experienced data sciences team recruited from the financial services industry.
+The new platform combines three elements in a unique and powerful way: First, a high performance purpose-built server/cluster with more than 1 TB of RAM and 200 plus cores using some of the same technologies used to build CRAY supercomputers.
+Second, a proprietary ultra-high performance database; and third, an experienced data sciences team recruited from the financial services industry.
 We partnered with our business colleagues in R&D, Commercial, and Business Development, who married their specialized domain knowledge and their datasets, with the technology to solve some of the more challenging analytics related problems.